More detailed information about borrower services is provided in the library’s circulation policies.

 Book Clubs in a Bag include 10 copies of a title, a facilitator’s guide, and background notes on the author.

 Cake pans are available for check-out at all branches of the Bucks County Free Library.
-Donations of gently used pans are always welcome.

 Exercise bags that include instructions and equipment for yoga, Zoomba and Pilates are available for checkout at all branches of the Bucks County Free Library.